KHUZEMAH/SRP-MFaisal/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 For importing WordPress users’ and WooCommerce customers’ data to your website, you must create a CSV (Comma-Separated Values) file which contains information about mapping fields in a tabular form.
 You can create a CSV file by using a spreadsheet program, such as  Excel, or Google Spreadsheets.
 Save this file with the extension '.csv'.
 After entering all details about WordPress users in the spreadsheet, you can import users or customers to your website.

-= Import/Export/Migration Plugins for WooCommerce from WebToffee =
+###RELATED PLUGINS FROM WEBTOFFEE###

+Other useful plugins from WebToffee for migrating WooCommerce/WordPress data:

 &#128312; <a href="https://wordpress.org/plugins/product-import-export-for-woo/">WooCommerce Product Import Export Plugin</a>: Easily import and export products to/from your WooCommerce store using a CSV file.
-&#128312; <a href="https://wordpress.org/plugins/order-import-export-for-woocommerce/">WooCommerce Order/Coupon/Subscription Import Export</a>: The plugin lets you export and import orders and coupons via CSV to and from your WooCommerce store.
+&#128312; <a href="https://wordpress.org/plugins/order-import-export-for-woocommerce/">Order/Coupon Import-Export for WooCommerce</a>: Import and export orders and/or coupons from your WooCommerce store using CSV with the plugin.
+&#128312; <a href="https://wordpress.org/plugins/comments-import-export-woocommerce/">WordPress Comment Import Export</a>: Easily import and export comments from one WordPress site to another.
 &#128312; <a href="https://wordpress.org/plugins/wp-migration-duplicator/">WordPress Backup & Migration</a>: Quickly migrate and backup entire WordPress site or selected files from one location to another.
-Backup to FTP, Google Drive, Amazon S3, or local storage and easily restore them.
+Backup to FTP, Google drive, Amazon S3, or local storage and easily restore them back.
+&#128312; <a href="https://wordpress.org/plugins/webtoffee-product-feed/">WebToffee WooCommerce Product Feed & Sync Manager</a>: Generate WooCommerce product feed for Google and Facebook shops and sync WooCommerce products with Facebook catalog.

 == Installation ==